 How to reach the main site at Dholavira?

 It is a brisk walk of a Kilometer or so from the tourist complex.
-Unless you are as adventurous as me, just keep walking through the road till you locate the entry point and the museum.
+Unless you are as adventurous as me, just keep walking along the road till you locate the entry point and the museum.

 What other archaeological sites can I visit in Gujarat?